-There are many transferrable skills gained through learning and playing music.
-Music is a powerful medicinal tool for mental and physical well-being.
+Learning and playing music enables people to gain transferrable skills, such as listening, communication, fine motor skills and teamwork.
+Music is also a powerful medicinal tool for mental and physical well-being.
 Academic evidence highlights the health benefits of recreational music making.

 We employ local professional musicians and facilitators to deliver a wide variety of music workshops including: